NEKiarie/RandomQuotesAPI/README.md

-# RandomQuotesGenerator
+# RandomQuotesGeneratorApp

-GameOfThronesRandomQuotesApp is an application designed to generating random quotes by different characters from a blockbuster film "Game of Thrones".
+RandomQuotesGeneratorApp is an application designed to generate random quotes by different characters/actors from the blockbuster film "Game of Thrones".

 ## Demo

-This is an example of how the app should look.
+This is an outlook of the landing page of the app:

 ![demo image](images/Screenshot%20from%202022-09-02%2017-55-38.png)